All Episodes

 No.

-What what could what what what's wrong with the economy?
+What's wrong with the economy?

-Um, you know, we're overspending, basically.
+You know, we're overspending, basically.

-Um and uh, you know, when you overspend and GDP is low and spending is high and you're borrowing forty, fifty cents of every dollar, yeah there's no way that the economy is ever gonna bounce back uh and they want to double down on that.
+And, you know, when you overspend and GDP is low and spending is high and you're borrowing 40, 50 cents of every dollar, there's no way that the economy is ever going to bounce back.

 The GLP is letting Obama and the left just destroy them.

-And you know, four years ago when Obama was elected, and you know, we all were kind of laughing at him and scratching our heads saying, This guy seems to be campaigning for four years.
+And, you know, four years ago when Obama was elected and, you know, we all were kind of laughing at him and scratching our heads saying, this guy seems to be campaigning for four years.

 He's already got the job.